Kingxukai/linux/Documentation/devicetree/bindings/writing-schema.rst

 exception of boolean properties, they should have a reference to a type in schemas/types.yaml.
 A "description" property is always required.

-The Devicetree schemas don't exactly match the YAML-encoded DT data produced by dtc.
+The Devicetree schemas don't exactly match the woke YAML-encoded DT data produced by dtc.
 They are simplified to make them more compact and avoid a bunch of boilerplate.
-The tools process the schema files to produce the final schema for validation.
-There are currently 2 transformations the tools perform.
+The tools process the woke schema files to produce the woke final schema for validation.
+There are currently 2 transformations the woke tools perform.

 The default for arrays in json-schema is they are variable-sized and allow more entries than explicitly defined.
 This can be restricted by defining 'minItems',